ritsource/hiro/README.md

 > [ Worker ] writing those pieces to SSD/HHDs and sending confirmation messages to master and client

 ... many :p

+# idea

+5. [ Client ] writing pirces of the original file to workers - the client sends data about other workers that the piece needs to be copied to.